Skip to main content

 Rhetoric

-Fielding's research areas focus on presidential rhetoric and popular culture and where those areas intersect.
-He has published on these and other topics in academic journal articles, including: "The Monstrous Election: Horror Framing in Televised Campaign Advertisements during the 2016 Presidential Election” in Rhetoric & Public Affairs; "Freedom of the Press and Perceptions about Government Corruption" in the International Political Science Review; "Rogue One: A U.S. Imperialism Story" in the Journal of Popular Film & Television; "Only YOU Can Prevent This Nightmare, America': Nancy Pelosi As the Monstrous-Feminine in Donald Trump’s YouTube Attacks" in Women's Studies in Communication.
-Fielding is also the author of Horror Framing and the General Election: Ghosts and Ghouls in Twenty-First-Century Presidential Campaign Advertisements.
+Fielding has published on the topics of popular and political culture and extremism in academic journal articles, including: "The Monstrous Election: Horror Framing in Televised Campaign Advertisements during the 2016 Presidential Election” in Rhetoric & Public Affairs; "Freedom of the Press and Perceptions about Government Corruption" in the International Political Science Review; "Rogue One: A U.S. Imperialism Story" in the Journal of Popular Film & Television; "Only YOU Can Prevent This Nightmare, America': Nancy Pelosi As the Monstrous-Feminine in Donald Trump’s YouTube Attacks" in Women's Studies in Communication.

 Publications